Skip to content

 Why does your product need a blueprint?

 An idea is not yet a product.
 Starting to build without a thought-through architecture means building on assumptions instead of decisions – and that is exactly where most ventures fail.
-According to research cited by MIT, 95% of enterprise AI pilots achieve no measurable ROI, because they start without a clear target picture.
+According to research cited by MIT, 95% of enterprise AI pilots achieve no measurable ROI, often because they start without a clear target picture.
 Fortune: MIT report, 95% of AI pilots with no measurable ROI (2025)

 The blueprint answers the questions that get genuinely expensive later if they're left open: How is the system divided?
 Which data flows where?
 What happens under growth?
 Without those answers, premature scaling looms – the most common reason startups fail: according to Startup Genome, that applies to 74% of fast-growing startups.
 Startup Genome: Why Startups Fail, Premature Scaling (3,200+ startups)